Janity-hub/writing-portfolio/society-and-analysis/why-we-misunderstand-others.md

+---
-# Why We So Often Misunderstand Others
+title: "Why We So Often Misunderstand Others"
+date: 2025-05-24
+categories: ["Society & Analysis"]
+---

 ## You’re Only Seeing One Side of a Person